Nelluk/EconGraphs/README.md

 Only got to the stock market indicator before stalling out.

-`scripts/stock_market_pricing.py` used AlphaVantage API to grab historical data and popular a SQLite database.
+`scripts/stock_market_pricing.py` used AlphaVantage API to grab historical data and populate a SQLite database.
 API no longer works for stock indices and would need to be replaced by something else if this is used again (maybe yfinance)

-`scripts/stock_market_roys.py` just creates a CSV file from the database.
+`scripts/stock_market_rows.py` just creates a CSV file from the database.

 `charts/stock_market_trend.js` created the chart with Highcharts.js